"I'm getting hair in places I've never had hair before ... My voice is

 When washing your face, gently massage it with circular motions.

 When you have finished washing, use a lotion with the acne medicine benzoyl peroxide.
 You can get these in the drug store or supermarket without a prescription.

 If zits are interfering with your life or if they don't improve with your daily cleansing routine, you may want to see a dermatologist (a doctor who specializes in skin conditions) to prescribe a stronger medicine.
 There are also many things you can do on your own to help.

-Don't pop your pimples.
+Don't pop pimples.
 Popping pimples can make them look worse and may cause them to leave a scar.

 Keep your hair off your face, neck, or other pimple-prone areas.
-Oil and dirt from your hair can block your pores.
+Oil and dirt from your hair can block pores.
 If you want to wear your hair longer, make sure you keep it clean.